gschorcht/l3gd20h-esp-idf/README.md

             {
                 l3gd20h_int1_source_t source;

-                // get the source of the interrupt source and reset INT1 signal l3gd20h_get_int1_source (sensor, &source);
+                // get the source of the interrupt and reset INT1 signal l3gd20h_get_int1_source (sensor, &source);

                 // if data ready interrupt, get the results and do something with them